 Brake and clutch fluid

 On most cars you can see the brake and clutch fluid levels through the transparent plastic reservoirs.
 If not, remove the cap and check the level inside.
 The level should be maintained between the maximum and minimum marks.
 Only top up the reservoir with new brake fluid of the correct grade.
 The need for constant topping up indicates the possibility of a leak that must be checked by your mechanic.

 A plastic reservoir for the washer fluid is almost always mounted in the engine compartment (check owner's manual for location).
 Fill the bottle with clean water and, if you want, a special windscreen detergent.
 Do not use household detergents for this purpose.

-Make sure the terminals are clean and tight, and that the battery is fixed securely.
 The fluid level inside the battery should be maintained between the marked levels, or about 5mm to 10mm above the plates.
 If it needs topping up, use only distilled water.
 Do not smoke or use naked flames near a battery.
-The acid is corrosive, so take care to wash off acid contamination with plenty of clean water.
+Battery acid is corrosive, so take care to wash off spills with plenty of clean water.
+Make sure the terminals are clean and tight, and that the battery is fixed securely.